Gregofi/CodeRunner3000/README.md

 There are be multiple components:
 - Website = The frontend for the project.
 - Website Proxy = A proxy to which all traffic goes before the website.
-- Evaluator = Manages the logic behind spawning new containers in which code runs.
+- Evaluator = Manages the logic behind spawning new jails in which the code runs.
 - Statserver = Collects prometheus metrics from apps `/metrics` endpoint, aggregates them and serves them at its `/metrics` enpoint.